 Roast Cod with Garlic Bacon Butter is pan-seared, then finished in an oven!
 The seasoned butter topped fish tastes amazing, and is ready in under 20 minutes!

-Recently I found a recipe for roast cod on Pinterest that sounded good, so decided to make the dish for my husband and I. The part of the recipe that intrigued me was the seasoned garlic butter that topped the fish.
+Recently I found a recipe for roast cod on Pinterest that sounded good, so decided to make the dish.
+The part of the recipe that intrigued me was the seasoned garlic butter that topped the fish.

-The original recipe called for a small amount of proscuitto to help flavor the garlic butter.
-When I made the roast cod, I didn’t have any proscuitto laying around my kitchen, begging to be used (story of my life).
+The original recipe called for a small amount of prosciutto to help flavor the garlic butter.
+I didn’t have any prosciutto laying around my kitchen, begging to be used (story of my life).

-Scroll Down For A Printable Recipe Cad At The bottom Of The Page
+Scroll Down For A Printable Recipe Card At The Cottom Of The Page

-To make the garlic bacon butter, place the ingredients in a small bowl.
-The ingredients include softened butter, flat leaf parsley, garlic, shallots, Dijon mustard, crisp, cooked and crumbled bacon, flour, salt and pepper.
-Stir well, to combine ingredients.
+Place butter, parsley, garlic, shallots, Dijon mustard, crisp, cooked/crumbled bacon, flour, salt and pepper in a small bowl.
+Stir well, to fully combine these ingredients.

 Mixing up the garlic bacon butter seasoning for roast cod, in small bowl.

-Once the seasoned butter ingredients were combined, I added fresh squeezed lemon juice.
-Mix the butter once again to incorporate the juice, then set aside.
+Once the seasoned butter ingredients are combined, add fresh squeezed lemon juice.
+Mix the butter once again to incorporate the juice, then set the bowl aside.

 Fresh lemon juice is added to garlic bacon butter for roast cod.